 Where such concerns exist, staff should follow guidance and reporting procedures outlined in the Safeguarding Policy.
 On return: complete welfare/first-aid check; capture the child’s voice; hold a same-day debrief where practicable; update risk assessment/plan (triggers, routes, times, escorts, transport); agree a reintegration plan with parents/carers and the commissioner.

-If a student leaves a The Patch Project Devon CIC Scwithout permission, or you discover that they are missing from the premises, you must follow the procedure set out in the flow chart below.
+If a student leaves The Patch Project Devon CIC without permission, or you discover that they are missing from the premises, you must follow the procedure set out in the flow chart below.

-Staff should always liaise with the DSL or the DDSL S on whether there are additional concerns - is a referral to social care needed?
+Staff should always liaise with the DSL or the DDSL on whether there are additional concerns - is a referral to social care needed?
 Is further support needed (e.g. an early help plan)?
 In addition, staff should consider what further actions are needed (i.e. sanctions for behaviour that triggered absconding (but not the absconding itself), further support for dealing with anger/anxiety/conflict etc.).

 The following indicators increase risk and normally require immediate police contact and same-day DSL/commissioner notification: